ksatva/infiles-search/README.txt

  	  L dir : searchlog
 		     L file: readme.txt

-USAGE: FOR COMMAND LINE USE (BASH OR PYTHON)
+USAGE: FOR COMMAND LINE USE (BASH OR PYTHON3)

 VALIDATED: The script infiles.py is written in Python3 and tested successfully in a linux system (Ubuntu).